 My relationship with these prep school coaches allows me to get in touch with them quicker than a random player or parent.
 I can get an honest assessment of a player’s abilities on the court, in the classroom, and whether the desired tuition will work financially.
 If all looks good I will connect the coaches and the family.
 Because I have been working with coaches all these years they know if I am bringing them a player to look at and that they have been filtered out among over a hundred other schools.
 We have a mutual respect for each other and don’t play games.
 Who has time for that?
 As of 2023, I have sent players to over fifty seven different prep schools.

 How I communicate with a player and his family

 When a family engages with PREP Athletics, we schedule a call to go over the entire placement process.
 I find out the ultimate goal for the family and learn more about why they are considering prep school.
 I convey all of the advantages of going prep and share the timeline of events.

-Once I have all the needed information that a prep school coach wants to see, I reach out to them with a players bio, transcript, highlights, etc. From this point I am in touch with the player and their family to see which coaches have reached out.
-After talking to 3-6 schools I will then get back with the family to discuss the options and next steps.
-I am available to text, email and talk with any families members during the time they are working with me.
+Once I have all the needed information that a prep school coach wants to see, I reach out to them with a player’s bio, transcript, highlights, etc. From this point I am in touch with the player and their family to see which coaches have reached out.
+After talking to 3-5 schools I will then get back with the family to discuss the options and next steps.
+I am available to text, email, and talk with any family member during the time they are working with me.

 On March 10th, a majority of prep schools send out their acceptance letters.
 I am in touch with families during this time to help answer questions about the financial aid, negotiations, and to be a sounding board for which school they eventually choose.
 I love seeing the evolution from the first phone call to the eventual signing with a college.
 Prep schools can change lives, as it did mine.
 This is a life changing decision and I will help families through the entire process.